cleanflight/cleanflight/docs/PID tuning.md

 # Controller introduction

-The model of a controller as used by Cleanflight can be descriped as a pice of software that is designed to minimize errors.
+The model of a controller as used by Cleanflight can be descriped as a piece of software that is designed to minimize errors.
 In general the controller compares the desired value which is given by the RC inputs against the actual value which is sensed by the numerous sensors.
 Thereby it calculates the deviation - further called Error.
 This error is then fed into a algorithm that has some knowledge of the system it controls (the aircraft).
 The end-product or rather the output of the controller is the control value that is designated to correct the error.
 So the parameters given in the configurator screen (also often referenced as "PIDs") can be imagined as the "knowledge" of the system by the controller.
 That means that the optimal PID settings to use are different on every craft.

 ##PIDs

 The acronym PID stands for the three main components of the controller: Proportional, Integral and Derivative.
 These components further called Terms are complete controllers by itself but work together to find the best possible output value to correct the sensed error.
 Each term uses the tuning factor as a gain for its algorithm.
 Therefore the terms can be disabled to isolate problems by setting the corresponding gain to 0.

 **The P term** is a simple controller.
 It only does a multiplication of the error with its gain.
 Therefore it is not time variant and gives the fastest possible response to an error.
 On the other hand the P term is unprecise.
 There must be an error for the P term to become active.
 The maximum error in steady state can be reduced by increasing the P gain but at some point the system will get instable.
-P oszillations will generally manifest as higher frequency (quicker) oscillation around the affected axis.
+P oscillations will generally manifest as higher frequency (quicker) oscillation around the affected axis.

 **The I term** also multiplies the error with its gain but in addition sums the product over time.
 This time variant behaviour causes the I term to be more susceptible to overshooting and oscillations.
 Hence the I term is tuned much lower than the P term in most cases.
 The gain is that even small errors can lead to great output values after some time making the I term good for slow, precise corrections.
 I oscillations a generally distinctively slower than P oscillations (low frequency).